 When in operation, this air conditioner is quiet and doesn’t create any loud vibrations, thanks to the foam and metal parts that help to reduce any noise.
-It’s also constructed from metal and as a result is offers a durable chassis to make this unit long-lasting and prevent any damage from harsh weather during the winter.
+It’s also constructed from metal and as a result, it offers a durable chassis to make this unit long-lasting and prevent any damage from harsh weather during the winter.
 For your next camping trip, also take a look at the best RV mattress.

 Although this air conditioner is larger than most, its large surface area enhances the transfer of cool air through the coils.
 So, once it’s switched on, the unit becomes cool quickly.
 This air conditioner is powerful and comes with multiple air panels so you can feel the cool air from all angles of it.

-This air conditioner is designed to easily move around different spots in your RV, if you want to keep one area cooler than the rest of the vehicle.
-To get started, attach the window hose, and plug it into a power supply, and it’ll be working in less than 10 minutes.
+This air conditioner is designed to easily move around different spots in your RV if you want to keep one area cooler than the rest of the vehicle.
+To get started, attach the window hose, and plug it into a power source or supply, and it’ll be working in less than 10 minutes.
 It’s not quite a leading dual hose portable air conditioner, but it does what it was designed to do.
 Your purchase also includes a remote control and digital display, so you can set your desired temperature from the other side of the RV.

 If you’re looking for an air conditioner for your RV that’s half the price of traditional RV models, a portable unit is a great solution.
 This unit also cools at a whopping 14,000 BTU/H, which is more than some products on this list.
 You can also use this unit to keep your RV free of moisture as it’s fitted with a dehumidification feature to prevent mildew from growing.

-RV air conditioners have a specific cooling capacity that indicates the speed the conditioner it cools the air.
+RV air conditioners have a specific cooling capacity that indicates the speed the conditioner cools the air.
 Each RV air conditioner is measured in British Thermal Units per hour (BTU/H).
 The higher the figure, the quicker the temperature drop, so you feel cooler in less time.
-Therefore, we opted for units measuring an average of 13,000 BTU/H – with the exception of two portable design – as this measurement will quickly cool down your RV.
-Anything above 13,000 BTU/H is ideal for traveling in warm climates and larger RVs
+Therefore, we opted for units measuring an average of 13,000 BTU/H – except for two portable designs – as this measurement will quickly cool down your RV.
+Anything above 13,000 BTU/H is ideal for traveling in warm climates and larger RVs (recreational vehicles).

-Finally, we also researched air conditioners with various blower speeds, so you can adjust the unit for more or less power.
+Finally, we also researched air conditioners with various blower speeds, so you can adjust the unit for more or less power consumption.
 We found it important that the air conditioners have a minimum of two speeds for variety when you need more cool air.